BGT-M/bgt-m.github.io/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Principal Investigators # Researchers
+  - Principal Investigator # Researchers
 ---

 Shenghua Liu is a professor who is leading the *BiG Team* group, at